- Who is responsible for the deductible?

 If any contractor tells you differently or offers you some sweet deal then both parties are commiting insurance fraud.

 Q. Do I Have To Get 3 Estimates For My Damage Assessment?

 NO. We have yet to see an insurance policy that states that this is a "duty after the loss", to provide 3 estimates.
-The insurance company may request 3, and you can bet they will want you to go with the cheapest and not necessarily the best contractor for you.
-It is your home, you choose the contractor that you want to repair your home.
+The insurance company may request 3, and you can bet they will go with the cheapest and not necessarily the best contractor for you.
+Best advice, is do your research, find the reputable roofer of your choice and submit that 1 estimate.
+It is your home, you should choose the contractor that you want to repair your home.

 Q. Do I Have To Go With The Cheapest Estimate or Can I Choose What Contractor I Want?

 NO & YES.
-No you don't have to go with the cheapest estimate.
-Yes, you can choose your contractor, just make sure to do your research and make sure the contractor you choose is licensed, insured and has a good reputation along with the certifications to backup their work.
+Your insurance company will go with the cheapest if you submit 3 estimates.
+Yes, you can choose your contractor, just make sure to do your research and make sure the contractor you choose is FL licensed, insured and has a good reputation along with the certifications to backup their work.

 Q. Same Storm, So Why Is My Neighbor Getting A Full Roof Replacement And I Am Only Getting Approved For A Repair?

 Storms are unpredictable on where they leave their wrath.
 No area of a storm will have the exact same amount of hail stones or lightning strikes as another area, even if it’s across the street.
 Therefore, no two houses receive the same amount of damage from a storm.